alberthli/alberthli.github.io/_pages/other_projects.md

   }
 </style>

 This page details non-research projects that I've undertaken personally or for coursework.
 Click on project titles to see more detail.
+Some minor projects have been omitted for brevity.

 ## 2020
 <details>
 <summary><b>Forecasting Object-Pushing with the Meta-Extended Kalman Filter</b></summary>
 <div class="boxed">

-Course Project: Deep Multi-Task and Meta Learning (CS 330) Stanford University
+Course Project: _Deep Multi-Task and Meta Learning (CS 330)_
+Stanford University

 DESCRIPTION